chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

 1. Update the `chef_server_url` with the chef server LB fqdn.

 1. Now do node bootstrapping, it will update the chef_server_url on that node.
 Refer: [Node Bootstrapping](/automate/ha_node_bootstraping/#bootstrap-a-node)

+## Troubleshoot

+1. While running the restore command, If you are getting this error in logs: `Failed to restore synchronous operations`, follow the steps given below:

+    Steps:

+    1. Go to any Automate Node in HA.

+    1. Run the below command to get all the snapshots.

+    ```bash
+    curl -k -X GET -s http://localhost:10144/_snapshot/_all?pretty
+    ```
+    1. One by One delete all the snapshots using the below command.

+    ```bash
+    curl -k -X DELETE -s http://localhost:10144/_snapshot/<snapshot_name>
+    ```

+    Example:

+    ```bash
+    curl -k -X DELETE -s http://localhost:10144/_snapshot/chef-automate-es6-event-feed-service
+    ```

+1. While running the restore command, If you are getting this error in logs: `Path is not accessible on master node`, then follow the steps given below:

+    1. Go to any Automate HA Opensearch Node, Run the below command:

+    ```bash
+    chmod 777 -R /mnt/automate_backups/
+    ```

+1. If you are getting `The hab user doesn't have read/write/exec permission on the backup repository` error, then follow the steps given below:

+    ```bash
+    sudo chown hab:hab /mnt/automate_backups
+    ```